 If you are used to drinking cold water then this might be a probable cause of why you are losing your voice while you are singing.
 Although drinking plenty of water is vital for any singer, the problem is if you are drinking cold water.
 Once you have ingested the cold water it will lower the temperature of your throat around your vocal cords and it will end up tensioning up the surrounding muscles.
 If you have just warmed up before drinking cold water then you are doing more harm than good.

 I have recently made an article on how vaping kills your singing voice, although it is considered a lot “healthier” than smoking but the problem is that you are comparing poop to warm poop.
-If you are a singer and you are serious about making singing into your career then you will have to avoid at all costs smoking and vaping, I would go as further to avoid places where people are doing it as second hand vaping and smoking is also extremely unhealthy, no matter if you are a singer or not.
+If you are a singer and you are serious about making singing into your career then you will have to avoid it at all costs smoking and vaping, I would go as further to avoid places where people are doing it as second hand vaping and smoking are also extremely unhealthy, no matter if you are a singer or not.